jigs1996/v7-docs/content/guides/basics/request.md

 ```

 :::note
-**Type safety and validation:** The request body data is not type-safe because the bodyparser only collects and parses the raw request data — it does not validate it.
+**Type safety and validation:** The request body data is not type-safe because the bodyparser only collects and parses the raw request data, it does not validate it.
 Use the [validation system](./validation.md) to ensure both runtime safety and TypeScript type safety for your request data.
 :::

 ### Accessing specific fields